aiven/devportal/docs/products/redis/howto/benchmark-performance.rst

 Benchmark performance
 =====================

 Redis®* **memtier_benchmark** is a command line utility developed by Redis Labs (formerly Garantia Data Ltd.) for load generation and bechmarking NoSQL key-value databases.
-It is recommended for the performance benchmarking of Aiven Redis®* services.
+It is recommended for the performance benchmarking of Aiven for Redis®* services.

 ..
 Warning::
     ``redis-benchmark`` is not supported to work with Aiven services, since ``CONFIG`` command is not allowed to run.

 Prerequisites
 -------------
-* An Aiven Redis service running.
+* An Aiven for Redis service running.
-* **memtier_benchmark** installed.
-To install the tool, first download the source code from `github <https://github.com/RedisLabs/memtier_benchmark>`_, and follow the instructions in ``README`` to install all the dependencies, then build and install the tool.
+* ``memtier_benchmark`` installed.
+To install the tool, first download the source code from `Github <https://github.com/RedisLabs/memtier_benchmark>`_, and follow the instructions in the ``README`` to install all the dependencies, then build and install the tool.
 Now it's ready to go.

 ..
 Note::
     The ``Testing`` section in ``README`` is not mandatory, can be skipped.

 Running benchmark
 -----------------
-Before using **memtier_benchmark**, read the help from :code:`mentier_benchmark -h` or this `Redis article <https://redis.com/blog/memtier_benchmark-a-high-throughput-benchmarking-tool-for-redis-memcached/>`_ to understand what the tool can offer.
+Before using ``memtier_benchmark``, read the help from :code:`mentier_benchmark -h` or this `Redis article <https://redis.com/blog/memtier_benchmark-a-high-throughput-benchmarking-tool-for-redis-memcached/>`_ to understand what the tool can offer.

 The following variables need to be substituted when running the commands.
 You can find the information in the **Overview** tab of your Aiven for Redis service.